os-guy/kde-3.3-sound-pack/README.md

 ## Activating the Theme

 1. Open System Settings
-2. Navigate to "Notifications"
+2. Navigate to "Colors And Themes"
-3. Click on "Configure..." next to "Sound theme"
+3. Click on "System Sounds"
 4. Select "KDE-3-Sounds" from the list
 5. Click "Apply"